watersalesman/aura-botnet/README.md

-The only reserved group numbers are `-1`, for priority commands that are run by all bots, and `-2`, for default commands that are run by all bots only if there is no other command to run; you can also assign commands to individual bots using the hash of their seed.
+The only reserved group numbers are `-1`, for priority commands that are run by all bots, and `-2`, for default commands that are run by all bots only if there is no other command to run; you can also assign commands to individual bots using the hash of their auth file.

 Each command can be given a start time and end time.
 Oneshot commands will only run once on each bot.